-HIS201A World History I
+HIS 201A World History I

-Explores the history, ideas, religion and culture of early and ancient civilizations.
+Explores the history, ideas, religion, and culture of early and ancient civilizations of the Eastern world.
 Attention is given to the progress of global civilizations and the development of society in ancient history.

-HIS201B World History II
+HIS 201B World History II

-Explores the history, ideas, religion, and culture of the medieval and modern civilizations.
+Explores the history, ideas, religion, and culture of the medieval and modern civilizations of the Western world.
 Attention is given to the progress of global civilizations and the development of society in modern history.

-HIS205 Church History I
+HIS 205 Church History I